FahimKamal/Unity_Floor_Tiling/README.md

 This system will create floor tile at a certain radius keeping the player at the center.
 It will update the floor as the player moves creating new tiles or deleting them as needed.
 I have used this system in the game [Boat Blitz](https://play.google.com/store/apps/details?id=com.novalabs.bb&pcampaignid=web_share).

+<b>Remainder:</b> The code is not very efficient.
+Keeping the Spawn Radius below 100 is recommended.
+The less the better.

 Two more system were also created along with to work better.

 ## Pooling System